2025-2026 Academic Catalog

 Academic Year Definition*

-Concordia University Chicago’s Academic Year consists of three 16 week semesters (Summer, Fall, and Spring with Summer acting as a header to the Academic Year).
+Concordia University Chicago’s Academic Year consists of three 16-week semesters (Summer, Fall, and Spring with Summer acting as a header to the Academic Year).
 The undergraduate Academic Year is 24 credit hours and 32 weeks long.
-Summer semester courses typically run from early May through late August, Fall semester courses typically run from late August through mid-December, and Spring semester courses typically run from mid-January through early May.
+Summer semester courses typically run from early May through late August, fall semester courses typically run from late August through mid-December, and Spring semester courses typically run from mid-January through early May.

 Prerequisites